Employee Consequences of Violating HIPAA

 Minor violations may result in internal sanctions for the employee such as a verbal or written warning, or may simply be dealt with by providing further training.
 More serious violations could result in suspension or termination, with the most serious cases referred to law enforcement for criminal proceedings.

-Civil Penalties for HIPAA Violations
+Civil HIPAA Violation Penalties for Employees

 The HHS’ Office for Civil Rights and state Attorneys General have the authority to impose civil penalties for HIPAA violations.
 The penalties are tiered based on the extent to which the covered entity was aware that HIPAA Rules had been violated.
 The penalties are: